MrP29/LeetCode/README.md

 # [LeetCode](https://leetcode.com/problemset/all/)
 * May have errors in code or in description
 * Welcome to comments about errors :D
+* Notes: LeetCode premium subscription is required in order to see the question with 🔒

 ## Algorithms
 * [Array](https://github.com/MrP29/LeetCode/tree/main/Array)